 Upside Buyer Advantage, for example, is free to sign up to and gives you the first look at properties listed by Upside before they hit the market.
 So, if you’re looking to buy an off-market property before it becomes available to the general public, Upside Buyer Advantage is an invaluable resource.

-As with most endeavours, research is key, so don’t forget to use online property market tools to get an in-depth understanding of your market and what you can expect to pay (Upside Buyer Advantage covers you on this front too with property alerts and weekly market updates).
+As with most endeavours, research is key, so don’t forget to use online property market tools to get an in-depth understanding of your market and what you can expect to pay.
 There’s a wealth of information and useful resources out there to help you secure that dream home.